 To get to Kyrenia from the airport, you can either take a public bus, rent a car, hire a taxi.
 If you’d prefer to take a bus, the only company that takes passengers from the airport to the city is Kibhas.
 Do note that they don’t run after midnight.

 If you are flying to other airports such as Larnaca or Paphos, then the only option to get to Kyrenia is via a rental car or public transport to change in Nicosia.

 Where to stay in Kyrenia

-Kyrenia has some great selection of hotels, resorts, and villas very similar to those seen in Turkey.
-Those accommodation types does cater to every budget traveler, so find the one that best suits your budget.
+Kyrenia has a great selection of hotels, resorts, and villas very similar to Turkey’s.
+Those accommodation types do cater to every budget traveler, so find the one that best suits your budget.

 Hotels & Villas

 To ease your travel planning, check out all the posts about Cyprus travel.
 Additionally, here are some of the websites and services I use when preparing for my next adventure anywhere in the world.